 Hello and welcome to another one of my custom guides!
 Today we're tackling repainting a basic Transformers figure.
 Keep in mind this is only a guide, not follow-like-it's-law rules.
 This guide shows how I personally paint a transformer and there are many different ways to do this.
+At the time of this guide's creation Transformers were made a bit different so you'll need to alter the steps as needed.

-While you can hand-paint your basecoat as shown in the guide I recommend using Tamiya Spray Lacquers as your basecoat now.
-It fully cures in an hour and resists rubbing really well.
-I do often remove ball-jointed sections or the lightpipe eyes when painting to make it easier but never remove pins.
+I often remove unscrew bodies and pop-apart ball-jointed sections of the newer Transformers to make it easier but never remove pins unless absolutely necessary.
+A Cold Heat Soldering tool allows you to heat pins up and push them out easier.
 You can also unscrew sections to paint separately and use aluminum foil to cover up sections.
 Silly putty can be 'sculpted' over windows or smaller sections to act as a paint mask.
 For painting details I use:

 This guide is split up into two parts.
 Click the link all the way at the bottom of the page to continue to part 2.

 Looking to buy some custom action figures like the ones you see here?
 Look no further!
 You can find Marvel Legends, Transformers, GI Joe, DC Comics, video game characters, and other great customized toys in the links below.